matthias-jaeger-net/fast-snail/README.md

 # fast-snail
-Attempt of a viusal editor that runs on locally and can deploy a static webpage.
+Attempt of a viusal editor that runs locally and can deploy a static webpage.

 # Inspirations
 * WordPresss Gutenberg Editor – Good but not design flexible